-A second type of linkage comes from fire-sale spillovers: When an institution is forced to sell illiquid assets, it depresses prices, which in turn can prompt financial distress at other institutions holding these same assets.
-Liquidation spirals of this sort have been explored in an extensive theoretical literature.2 In a system of greater complexity, such spirals are believed by numerous economists and policy-makers to have become an important vector of systemic risk over the recent decades (Schwarcz, 2008).
+A second type of linkage comes from fire-sale spillovers: when a bank is forced to sell illiquid assets, it depresses prices, which in turn can prompt financial distress at other banks that hold the same assets.
+Liquidation spirals of this sort have been explored in an extensive theoretical literature.
+In a system of greater complexity, such spirals are believed by numerous economists and policy-makers to have become an important contributor to systemic risk over recent years.